Szwochm/OSCP-Prep/README.md

 - Responder / Multi Relay
 <details>
   <summary>Q:What needs to be enabled/disabled for these attacks to work? </summary>
-   A1: Smb-Signing must be disabled
+   A: Smb-Signing must be disabled
 </details>

 ## Responder / MultiRelay